Long Compute Inference

 This scenario sits in the 10 S+ band.
 Block & Zakay 1997's Block & Zakay 1997 meta-analysis frames the trade-off — engagement compresses prospective duration while expanding retrospective duration; the design decision is whether you have made that trade deliberately.
 Fitch's Fitch Slack and FIFA examples are the canonical references; Myers 1985 Myers 1985 is the determinate-progress fallback where the inference reports phases.

-A chat-style assistant returns a ~200-character answer.
+A chat-style assistant returns a short answer.
 Naive: total wait, then the full response drops in.
 Tuned: ~600 ms thinking state, then tokens stream at a natural reading pace.

 Off